 -

 Prior to joining the faculty at Children’s National, Dr. Falusi was the director of Pediatrics and Educational Programs at CCI Health and Wellness Services, a federally-qualified health system that serves over 50,000 individuals in Maryland.
-Her role at CCI included precepting students and residents in the largely Spanish-speaking health center.
-Dr. Falusi is the past president of the DC Chapter of the American Academy of Pediatrics (DC AAP) and is a member of national AAP’s Task Force on Diversity and Inclusion and the Task Force on Policy Development Process Improvement.
+Her role at CCI included precepting students and residents in the health center that served a largely Spanish-speaking population.
+Dr. Falusi is the past president of the DC Chapter of the American Academy of Pediatrics (AAP) and is a member of national AAP’s Council on Immigrant Child and Family Health.
+She is a Spokesperson for the AAP, and she co-hosts a podcast on health and parenting.
+Dr. Falusi attended medical school at the University of Virginia and completed residency and chief residency at Children’s National.

 Farnaz Farhi, MD, MSc